Rocket Launch Viewing Guide for Cape Canaveral

 What about KARS park, or those bleachers on Rt.
 401 outside of the South Gate to the Space Force Station?

-What about other sites, or can I see the launch from Orlando Miami etc?
+What about other sites, or can I see the launch from Orlando Miami etc.?

 The focus of this website are the spots that are simply the closest and/or offer the clearest view for photos.
-As long as skies are clear, night launches are easily visible from anywhere in Florida and sometimes further up the U.S. coast, especially at twilight.
+As long as skies are clear, night launches are easily visible from anywhere in Florida and sometimes further up the U.S. East Coast, especially at twilight.
 Daytime launches are also visible from afar, if you look closely.

 What about all those other roads that look closer on the map?